Afghan Geniza: Provenance

 In terms of geographic provenance, while many of these objects’ origins are uncertain, a majority of them hail from the northern Afghan regions of Bamiyan, Ghur, Rob, and Balkh.
 The contents were found in a cave close to the Iran-Uzbekistan border by a group of locals; this archive likely belonged to a family of Jewish traders who participated in the Silk Road trade in the region.
 The details surrounding their travel from these areas to their place of discovery to arriving at the locations where they’re currently kept are subject to much speculation.
 However, because they circulated amongst antiquities dealers before their purchase by the National Library of Israel, it is highly likely that they were illegally trafficked from their places of origin.
 Therefore, a controversy exists around the ethics of their acquisition and digitization by the institution, with some scholars arguing that it normalizes their use outside of their country of origin and encourages academic interest, thus further incentivizing the illegal antiquities trade.
 Other scholars advocate for the analysis and mass distribution of this information in order to substantialize and remedy the current knowledge in circulation about the Islamic world because these documents showcase the pluralistic coexistence of Muslims and non-Muslims during that period.
 They are currently being investigated as part of the University of Oxford’s Invisible East project.

 Contents

 The majority (more than eighty percent) of the Afghan Genizah is documentary in nature.
 These include administrative documents, account books, miscellaneous lists, letters, and legal documents.
 These documentary files can generally be split up into two groups: the first includes documents from the early 11th century while the second group includes documents from the end of the 12th century and early 13th century.
 A majority of the documents in the first group deal with a Bamyan family that lived during the early Ghaznavid Period.

 In addition to the documentary texts, the collection also includes fragments of religious and literary works in a variety of different languages.
 Included in these religious works is a collection of prayers written in early Judeo-Persian.

+The Afghan Liturgical Quire, the oldest Hebrew book ever discovered, was found at the Afghan Geniza.